stereobooster/beoe/packages/cache/README.md

 # @beoe/cache

+> [!WARNING]
+> One of ideas was to use this as shared cache inside Astro components.
+But for now it doesn't work.
+If it is used inside Astro component build process (prerendering) fails.
+Though it does work in rehype/remark plugins.
+And in Astro components in development mode.
+>
+> Probably would need to create custom Astro integration (virtual module), but hard to tell because I don't understand why it fails

 Thin wrapper arround [@beoe/sqlitecache](/packages/sqlitecache/) so the same cache can be shared between different rehype/remark plugins and Astro components

 Because cache would be "hidden" inside other packages it exposes way to configure instance through local file (with cosmiconfig).